How Long Will It Take to Get a U Visa?

 Processing Times May Vary

-Generally, it takes about a year for USCIS to fully process U visa applications, which includes taking biometrics (photographs and fingerprints), processing all forms and supporting information (such as the Certification of Helpfulness by a qualifying agency), and finally, issuing an approval notice and your work permit.
+Generally, it takes about a year and a half for USCIS to fully process U visa applications these days, which includes taking biometrics (photographs and fingerprints), processing all forms and supporting information (such as the Certification of Helpfulness by a qualifying agency), and finally, issuing an approval notice and your work permit.

 The “Cap” Can Contribute to Case Processing Delays

-There is a federally mandated limit of 10,000 U visas per fiscal year – not including derivative visas for immediate family members – and in recent years, all U visas have run out before the end of the fiscal year (which runs from October 1 to September 30).
-Despite a push in Congress to increase the U visa cap to 15,000, the number of visas available per year remains unchanged and is unlikely to be revisited for a long time unless comprehensive immigration reform affecting U visa issuance is signed into law.
+There is a federally mandated limit of 10,000 U visas per fiscal year—not including visas for the immediate family members of the person granted U status—and in recent years, all U visas have run out before the end of the fiscal year (which runs from October 1 to September 30).

-In addition, there is often heated debate in Congress about reauthorizing the Violence Against Women Act (VAWA), the law that gives USCIS the authority to issue U visas.
+In recent years there has been heated debate in Congress about reauthorizing the Violence Against Women Act (VAWA), the law that gives USCIS the authority to issue U visas.
 Gaps in reauthorization can lead to delays in U visa processing.

 Consular Processing Can Hold Up Derivative U Visas

-In addition, if you are applying for a derivative visa for a family member who lives abroad, your family member will need to contact the nearest U.S. consulate to interview for a visa.
+In addition, if you, the crime victim, are applying for a visa for a family member who lives abroad, your family member will need to contact the nearest U.S. consulate to interview for a visa.
 Some consulates are very busy and that might contribute to a delay in getting an appointment for an interview, as well as longer processing times.
 If the immigration officer needs additional evidence from your family member to determine whether he or she is admissible to the United States, it can also lead to a more lengthy wait.

 You Can Check the USCIS Processing Timeframes for Form I-918

 As with most immigration application and petitions, you can check the case processing timeframe on the USCIS Processing Time Information website.
 This website is usually updated once per month, and it can give you a general idea of which applications USCIS is currently adjudicating.
 Currently, all U visa applications are reviewed at the Vermont Service Center (VSC).
-As of early 2015, USCIS was processing Form I-918s received just over a year ago.
+As of early 2016, USCIS was processing Form I-918s received about a year and half previously.